 Causes Of Dry Scalp And Oily Hair

-A dry scalp is mainly characterized by itching and flaking, and it could be a sign of pruritus (1).
+A dry scalp is mainly characterized by itching and flaking (1).
 It occurs when your scalp is not properly hydrated or due to infection or eczema.
 Scalp flaking is mainly caused by sebaceous activity (2).
 The sebaceous glands produce sebum, a complex oil containing triglyceridesi XExcess fat that is stored by the body in limited quantities, it can repair the hair surface and help it retain its moisture content. , fatty acid, wax esters, squalene, cholesteryl esters, and cholesterol.
 When there is less sebum secreted, the scalp becomes undernourished and starts flaking.
 A reduction in sebum production can be caused by quite a few issues like:

 - Fungal or bacterial infections